Is it worth the effort to find Lefschetz thimbles? Integration contours with numerically optimal signal-to-noise ratios in simple fermionic toy models: Introduction:

 This ratio is often used in the literature to measure the severity of the sign problem.
 While it is not mathematically guaranteed that optimizing this particular ratio will lead to the best signal-to-noise ratio for every observable, it is a reasonable choice, as it measures the severity of phase fluctuations, which is the main reason for the large noise in the first place.
+For signal-to-noise studies focusing on specific observables see Refs. \cite{Detmold:2020ncp, Detmold:2021ulb, Lin:2023svo}.
 We find that, in all cases, the numerically optimal contour exhibits a sign problem significantly weaker than that of the Lefschetz thimbles.
-Furthermore, we find that the convergence of the severity of the sign problem using holomorphic flow equations is not always monotonic.
-In such cases, there is a finite flow-time at which the sign problem is considerably weaker than it is on the Lefschetz thimbles.
-Encouragingly, neither the optimally flowed nor the numerically optimized contours tend to show the features of Lefschetz thimbles that make there numerical implementation unstable: unlike the Lefschetz thimbles, the numerically optimal contours show no cusps and no divergences to infinity.
+Furthermore, we find that the convergence of the severity of the sign problem using holomorphic flow equations is not monotonic.
+There is a finite flow time at which the sign problem is considerably weaker than it is on the Lefschetz thimbles.
+Encouragingly, the numerically optimized contours do not tend to show the features of Lefschetz thimbles that make their numerical implementation unstable: unlike the Lefschetz thimbles, the numerically optimal contours show no cusps and no divergences to infinity.
 Thus, a strong focus on the Lefschetz thimble structure of different theories is not necessarily the best numerical approach to mitigating the sign problem.